nealio1000/rearc-data-quest/README.md

 # Rearc Data Quest

 ## Overview
 Here lies the implementation for the Rearc Data Quest Project.
-The instructions were simple, to fetch two different datasets on a daily basis (Extract), synchronize the datasets with data in S3, perform some tranformations on the data (Transform), and write three datasets to a results S3 Bucket.
+The instructions were simple, to fetch two different datasets on a daily basis and synchronize the datasets with data in S3 (Extract), perform some tranformations on the data to create the three requested datasets (Transform), and write the three datasets to a results S3 Bucket (Load).
 The result datasets are processed on an SQS Queue and their contents are then logged out.

 ## Goals
 The goal of this project are to showcase my skills in data engineering by implementing a full end-to-end data pipeline, deployed in the cloud.